Haleys Branch (Crabtree Creek tributary)

 Haleys Branch is a tributary to Crabtree Creek that rises just south of the Raleigh-Durham (RDU) airport then flows south to meet Crabtree Creek in Lake Crabtree.
 The watershed is about 68% forested.

+In 2024, residents expressed concern that new parking at RDU would pollute the creek, in spite of the planned use of submerged gravel wetlands and other measures to control stormwater runoff.
+The Umstead Coalition questioned the effectiveness of the measures and requested monitoring of the water quality in Haleys Branch.